 It’s definitely one of my favourite National Trust properties in Cornwall.

 If you’re looking for a National Trust property near Newquay, then the Tudor manor of Trerice is a great choice.

 Trerice House is one of the most historic properties in Cornwall, and was once in the hands of one of the county’s most powerful families – the Arundell family.
-They held the home from around the 14th Century, until the mid 1700s.
-The house itself, however, was actually built even before that.
+The land itself has a history spanning thousands of years, but the beautiful home dates from the 1500s.

 Antony House is a more unusual National Trust property in Cornwall, because the family who owned it actually still live in the home.